doehm/survivoR/README.md

     season.
 -   **Holt Skinner** for creating the castaway ID to map people across seasons and manage name changes.
+-   **Carly Levitz** for providing data corrections across all data sets.

 # References